 Seriously, any city that is safe, friendly, culturally diverse, has a vibrant foodie scene, beautiful hiking trails and at least 3 libraries would do.

-Seeing Shanghai, Taipei and Shenzhen on this list did make me raise an eyebrow though ― all 3 cities have notoriously expensive housing.
+Seeing Shanghai, Taipei and Shenzhen on this list did make me raise an eyebrow though ― all 3 cities are pretty much known for their notoriously expensive housing costs.
 The difference in currency values is probably the reason why they appear “cheap” on this list.

 Although this whole process was predicated on imperfect assumptions and numbers, and I’m taking the results with a small grain of salt, it was still a huge morale booster.